1. How Returnly collects your information

 4.3.
 With our merchant partners to provide personalized offers

 We may share your information with merchants you interact with using Returnly for marketing, if you consent or as permitted by law.
-By creating an Returnly account, you consent to Returnly sharing your information with merchants you use the Returnly Services with, for those merchants to market to you.
+By using the Services, you consent to Returnly sharing your information with merchants you use the Services with, for those merchants to market to you.
 We do this to help merchants personalize services and offers, so you can have a better experience.
 You’re able to revoke your consent at any time by following the steps below.
 If you choose to do so, we will stop sharing your information with merchants from that point onward, except as necessary to complete transactions you initiate.
 To revoke your consent to information sharing with merchants for marketing, you can click on the “unsubscribe” hyperlink at the bottom of any email communication where you may opt-out or change your communication preferences.

 5. What are your options?

 We may change this Policy from time to time to reflect new services, changes in our Personal Information practices or relevant laws.
 The “Last updated” legend at the top of this Policy indicates when this Policy was last revised.
 Any changes are effective when we post the revised Policy on the Services.
 If applicable law requires that we obtain your consent or provide notice in a specified manner prior to making any changes to this Policy applicable to you, we will provide such required notice and will obtain your required consent.

 You can opt out of receiving SMS messages by typing STOP in reply to an SMS message sent by Returnly.

 6.1 Your California privacy rights